+Axle Nut:

-Axle Nut: 127 N·m (13.0 kgf·m, 94 ft·lb)
+127 N·m (13.0 kgf·m, 93.7 ft·lb)

-- Of a torque wrench is not available, this item should be serviced by a Kawasaki dealer. - Rotate the wheel, measure the chain slack again at the tightest position, and readjust if necessary. - Install a new cotter pin through the axle nut and axle, and spread its ends.
+- If a torque wrench is not available, this item should be serviced by an authorized Kawasaki dealer. - Rotate the wheel, measure the chain slack again at the tightest position, and readjust if necessary.

+Install a new cotter pin through the axle nut and axle, and spread its ends.